andreeaiban/andreeaiban/README.md

 #

-### Cybersecurity Professional
+###

 ⌁

-Hi, I'm Andreea.

-This is my technical project portfolio.
+Hi, I'm Cybersecurity Professional and this is my technical project portfolio.

 Here you'll find my projects, experiments, and ongoing work as I continue exploring cybersecurity.